See a list of courses related to the International Center for Ethics, Justice, and Public Life that have been offered over the years.

 - Race, Ethnicity, and Immigration in American Culture (AMST 55A), taught by Prof. Thomas Doherty

 - Students who took ANTH 1a, taught by Prof. Jonathan Shapiro Anjaria, or IGS 10a, taught by Prof. Chandler Rosenberger, in the spring of 2014 are eligible as well.

 Surveys public and private forms of international law with special application to developing countries, and to political and social development in the global economy.
 Examines basic legal concepts of property, contract, and rule of law in the context of national and cultural transformations.
 Usually offered every second year.

 PAX 89a - Internship in Peace, Conflict, and Coexistence Studies

 Time: Thursdays, 2:00 PM - 3:50 PM

 This course is a requirement for returning Sorensen Fellows.
+Others are accepted by application the previous spring.
 Weekly seminar for students who have undertaken a summer internship related to peace, conflict, coexistence, and related international issues.
 Examples of internship sites include arts organizations, international courts and tribunals, human rights organizations, and democracy organizations.
 Students write extensively about their internship experience in the context of previous academic work that they have done in PAX, politics, anthropology and other disciplines.
 Offered every fall.

 Prerequisite: Sophomore standing.
 Yields half-course credit.
 May be repeated once for credit.
 Two semesters of POL 197a are required to fulfill the social science distribution requirement.